-Kathy Brodie explores the value of Sustained Shared Thinking, a powerful tool available to every early years practitioner…
+Kathy Brodie explores the value of sustained shared thinking, a powerful tool available to every early years practitioner…

-The term ‘Sustained Shared Thinking’ comes from the REPEY research in 2002 and was then used by Kathy Sylva et al as a measure of quality in the seminal Effective Provision of Pre-School Education (EPPE) research in 2004.
+The term ‘Sustained Shared Thinking’ comes from REPEY research in 2002 and was then used by Kathy Sylva et al as a measure of quality in seminal Effective Provision of Pre-School Education (EPPE) research in 2004.

 [A]n episode in which two or more individuals ‘work together’ in an intellectual way to solve a problem, clarify a concept, evaluate activities, extend a narrative, etc. Both parties must contribute to the thinking and it must develop and extend.
 (Sylva et al, 2004: 36)

 To fully understand the impact that SST can have, we need to consider each phrase individually: